Note: This article applies to adTempus 4 and later. For adTempus 3 and earlier, see article K00000420.

 Background, Requirements, and Assumptions

-SQL Server Express is provided with adTempus and does not require a separate license.
+• SQL Server Express is provided with adTempus and does not require a separate license.
 If you want to move the adTempus database to a full SQL Server database server, you must have a licensed instance of SQL Server already installed.

-This article assumes that you are familiar with basic SQL Server database management procedures, or that you will be working with a database administrator who is.
+• This article assumes that you are familiar with basic SQL Server database management procedures, or that you will be working with a database administrator who is.

 Procedure

-1. Stop the adTempus service
+1. Stop the adTempus service (optional)

-2. Detach the database
+2. Back up the adTempus database

 3. Copy the database files